Scaffolding in teaching: 5 strategies to stimulate active learning

 Each student is unique, and has different difficulties and needs.
 Slightly differentiating your learning material might be the recipe to stimulate active learning for every student.

-If you use LessonUp 👉 As a teacher, you can easily create several slightly differents versions of a digital lesson to share with your students.
+Give LessonUp a try! 👉 As a teacher, you can easily create several slightly different versions of a digital lesson to share with your students.
 The automatically generated lesson reports give you a clear idea about your students’ understanding of a specific lesson.
 Based on this information, you can customise a lesson with content matching your students’ level and pace.

 Interested in ways to help your students become active learners?